ypriverol/github-paper/document/manuscript.md

-trackers (_issues_) follow a different philosophy: each tracker has its own section in every repository, and can be used to trace bugs, new ideas, and enhancements, by using a powerful but optional tagging system for each issue. _Issues_ main focus is on promoting collaboration, providing context by using cross-references.
+trackers (_issues_) follow a different philosophy: each tracker has its own section in every repository, and can be used to trace bugs, new ideas, and enhancements, by using a powerful but optional tagging system. _Issues_ main focus is on promoting collaboration, providing context by using cross-references.
 Issues also have very clear formatting: (i) a title and description, (ii) color-coded labels help to categorize and filter issues, (iii) milestones, (iv) one assignee responsible for working on the issue, and (v) comments that allow anyone with a github account to provide feedback.
-Another aspect of issues is its simplicity.
-For instance, it does not require one to fill out lengthy forms including every piece of information that might be valuable to reproduce a bug.
+Another aspect of the issue functionality is its simplicity.
+For instance, raising an issue does not require lengthy forms to be completed, or even including every piece of information that might be valuable to reproduce a bug.
 It only requires a title and provides space for optional text (comments).
-If the developer needs more information, they can simply request it in a comment.
-Alternatively, it is possible for repository administrators to create issue and pull requests (see Rule 3) templates (https://help.github.com/articles/helping-people-contribute-to-your-project/) to customise and standardise the information to be included when contributors open issues.
+If the developer needs more information, he or she can simply request it in a comment.
+Alternatively, it is possible for repository administrators to create issue and pull requests (see Rule 3) templates
+(https://help.github.com/articles/helping-people-contribute-to-your-project/)
+to customise and standardise the information to be included when contributors open issues.
 GitHub issues are thus more dynamic and pose a lower